mohd-mustufa/Color-Whiz/README.md

 ## How to Use

-- Install the extension from the Chrome Web Store.
+- Install the extension from the Chrome Web Store. [click here](https://chrome.google.com/webstore/detail/color-whiz/pbbmdombpdggpagnmemhcckpdclolhbg)
 - Click on the extension icon in your browser toolbar.
 - The color picker tool will activate, and your cursor will turn into a magnifying glass.
 - Hover over any color on your screen to pick it up, and the selected color will be instantly displayed in the extension popup along with a real-time notification confirming your choice.